-The valuation results summarised above are based on the financial position and market levels at the valuation date, 31 March 2019.
-As such the results do not make allowance for changes which have occurred subsequent to the valuation date.
+Men Women Current pensioners aged 65 at the valuation date 22.3 24.2 Future pensioners aged 45 at the valuation date 22.9 24.9 g) The valuation results summarised in paragraphs a and b above are based on the financial position and market levels at the valuation date, 31 March 2019.
+As such the results do not make allowance for changes which have occurred subsequent to the valuation date, although we comment on changes in market conditions to 31 March 2020 in paragraph j below.

-The formal actuarial valuation report and the Rates and Adjustments Certificate setting out the employer contribution rates for the period from 1 April 2020 to 31 March 2023 were signed on 31 March 2020.
+- the formal actuarial valuation report and the Rates and Adjustments Certificate setting out the employer contribution rates for the period from 1 April 2020 to 31 March 2023 were signed on 31 March 2020.
 Other than as agreed or otherwise permitted or required by the Regulations, employer contribution rates will be reviewed at the next actuarial valuation of the Fund as at 31 March 2022 in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013.

-Since the date the valuation report was signed, there have been a number of developments in respect of the Local Government Pension Scheme (LGPS):
+Since the date the valuation report was signed, there have been a number of developments in respect of the Local Government Pension Scheme (LGPS): - i) There are a number of uncertainties regarding the Scheme benefits and hence liabilities: